wtnwin111/interview/README.md

     34) Given two int array, find a switch of the items in the two array to make the SUM of two array closest.
     35) Given two int array, find switches of the items in the two array to make the SUM of two array closest.
     36) Given matrix, find the sub 2 \* 2 array with max sum.
+    37) Given a array of N number which arrange is 1-M, write code to find the shortest sub array contains all 1-M numbers.
+        Also consider if the array is cycle (connected head and tail).

 ##C5: Tree